-Depreciation is recognized in income on a straight-line basis over the estimated useful lives of each part of an item of property and equipment, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
+Depreciation is recognized in income on a straight-line basis over the estimated useful lives of each part of an item of property, equipment and right of use assets, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
 Leased assets are depreciated over the shorter of the lease term and their useful lives.
 Land is not depreciated.

-Depreciation of property and equipment for the current and comparative periods is based on their estimated useful life using the following terms:
+Depreciation of property, equipment and right of use assets for the current and comparative periods is based on their estimated useful life using the following terms:

+Buildings 20-40 years

+Furniture and equipment 5-15 years

+Computer equipment 3-5 years

-Buildings Furniture and equipment Computer equipment Automated Teller Machines (ATMs) Leasehold improvements Right of use assets 20-40 years 5-15 years 3-5 years 10 years lesser of useful life and term of lease term of lease a) As lessor
+Automated Teller Machines (ATMs) 10 years

+Leasehold improvements lesser of useful life and term of lease

+Right of use assets term of lease